regiregi22/DaemonRipped-Arcade-Encoder/README.md

 ![Assemble1](images/daemonbite-arcade-encoder-wiring.png)

-PENDIENTE:
-## Programming the Arduino:
+## Programming the Arduino board:
 1. Solder J1 on the Arduino Pro Micro (to properly run 5v for 16Mhz).
-2. Download the free Arduino IDE: https://www.arduino.cc/en/main/software
+2. Download the free Arduino IDE: https://www.arduino.cc/en/main/software.
 3. Connect the Arduino Pro Micro to a USB port and let the drivers install.
 4. Open up Arduino, then go to the Preferences (File > Preferences).
-Then, towards the bottom of the window, paste this URL into the "Additional Board Manager URLs" text box: https://raw.githubusercontent.com/sparkfun/Arduino_Boards/main/IDE_Board_Manager/package_sparkfun_index.json
+Then, towards the bottom of the window, paste this URL into the "Additional Board Manager URLs" text box: https://raw.githubusercontent.com/sparkfun/Arduino_Boards/main/IDE_Board_Manager/package_sparkfun_index.json.
 5. Open the Board Manager by clicking Tools, then hovering over the Board selection tab and clicking Board Manager.
 Search for 'sparkfun' in the Board Manager.
 You should see the SparkFun AVR Boards package appear.
 Click install.
+Close Arduino IDE.
+6. Open the file "C:\Users\USER\AppData\Local\Arduino15\packages\SparkFun\hardware\avr\1.1.13\boards.txt" and edit the name of the USB joystick in the string "promicro.build.usb_product=".
+Change the value of "promicro.build.vid=" if using more than one joystick.
-6. Select Tools > Board: > SparkFun AVR Boards > SparkFun Pro Micro.
+7. Select Tools > Board: > SparkFun AVR Boards > SparkFun Pro Micro.
-7. Select Tools > Port: > COM Port
+8. Select Tools > Port: > COM Port.
-8. Select Tools > Processor: > ATmega32U4 (5V, 16 Mhz)
+9. Select Tools > Processor: > ATmega32U4 (5V, 16 Mhz).
-9. Compile/Upload the project.
+10. Compile/Upload the project.